tugraz-isds/spcd3/API.md

 With this function, a single record can be selected.
 As a parameter, a string is required, namely the record label.

-- getAllRecords

-`function getAllRecords(): any[]`

-This function returns all records (regardless of whether record is selected or not).
-This function returns an array with all records.
-A data record is identified by its name, for example the name.

 ## Save Function

 - saveAsSvg